-- It supplies more basic manpower needs as well as encourages small and medium enterprises (SMEs) to keep their investment in Taiwan and offer more job opportunities. - 2.
-It allows Taiwan to utilize global human resources to increase national competitiveness and speed up public construction. - 3.
+- 1. It alleviates the shortage in basic manpower as well as encourages small and medium enterprises (SMEs) to keep their investment in Taiwan which sustains the job opportunities of the nationals. - 2.
+It allows Taiwan to utilize global human resources to increase country's international competitiveness and speed up the smooth implementation of public infrastructure projects. - 3.
 It provides sufficient caretakers to those households in need, so that productive manpower can fully participate in the job market.

 Foreign workers need to make extra efforts to adapt into Taiwan's working environment due to language barriers, differences in religious belief, cultures and life patterns.
 This means that much more care from the public is needed for these workers.
-This thought is made for reasons of humanity, justice, fairness as well as being a gesture to respond to the contribution made by the foreign workers to Taiwan's economic development, embodying the traditional values of this country.
+This thought is made for reasons of humanity, justice, fairness as well as being a gesture to respond to the contribution made by the foreign workers to Taiwan's economic and socialdevelopment, embodying the traditional humanistic spirit of this country.